Chart Color Schemes

 Morningside shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 29.4% currently enrolled in formal education: 8.9% in tertiary, 8.2% in primary, and 5.4% in secondary education.
+Educational participation is high, with 29.4% of residents currently enrolled in formal education.
+This includes 8.9% in tertiary education, 8.2% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education